-As from this year, Q.I.
+As of this year, Q.I.
 Press Controls - Engineering Automation Electronics (QIPC-EAE) is to be represented in Spain by Mecaprint S.L.
 Owned by Raúl Barredo Sabando, Mecaprint knows the Spanish and South American markets and QIPC-EAE products like no other.
-Both parties expect the collaboration to bring about a significant growth on the Spanish market.
+Both parties expect the collaboration to bring a significant growth in the Spanish market.